 We also visit Indigenous homelands around the world, including in what are today called Greenland, Costa Rica, Panama, Patagonia, Ecuador, and Tanzania.
 Each of these places have their own complex colonial histories and we strive to learn about them.

-We are grateful to the ancestors who cared for these areas and for the land defenders, water protectors, and guardians who continue to work to safeguard the ecosystems, historical sites, and spiritual places that we are privileged to visit.
+We are grateful to the ancestors who cared for these areas and for the land defenders, water protectors, and guardians who continue to safeguard the ecosystems, historical sites, and spiritual places that we are privileged to visit.

 But simply acknowledging our presence in these territories and expressing our thanks is not enough.
 The founding institutions that built the modern-day country of Canada are responsible for the decimation of languages, genders, traditional practices, and whole cultures.
 These institutions perpetuate injustices that carry on into today, while companies like ours benefit economically and socially from their policies.